Kagebounshin/tictactoe-milestoneProjectNr2/README.md

 - At the 'Player VS Computer' page, I did a delay function on the computerMove, but if I did another move before the computer, I would mark the gameboard with an 'O' instead of an 'X'.
 So I removed that function, and the problem was solved.
 Also by removing that delay function, the above bug disapeard as well.
 It was a nice touch to the game, but since it could mess up the game play, I decieded to remove that function. (for now).

-- On Iphone X, in the safari browser, the "Change Background color button doesn't look like it does when viewed in other browsers, the [paint brush]() is not centered inside the circle
+- On Iphone X, in the safari browser, the "Change Background color button doesn't look like it does when viewed in other browsers, the [paint brush](assets/img/img-readme/bugIphoneX.png) is not centered inside the circle.
+Done nothing about this at the time.
 ---

 ## Deployment